 If you are a CCU member and are a victim of fraud that may have affected your CCU accounts, contact us immediately by calling (715) 842-5693.

 This page was developed to arm you with information so you don’t fall victim to fraud as well as to show you what CCU is doing to help protect you.
 Education, good judgment and a healthy dose of skepticism are the best defenses against becoming a victim.
-You can also check our website’s “What’s New” page regularly to see what new scams might be making the rounds.
+You can also check our Facebook page regularly to see what new scams might be making the rounds.

 Safeguarding Your Information

-In today’s world, we enjoy the convenience and speed of sending emails, paying bills and shopping online.
+In today’s world, we enjoy the convenience and speed of sending texts, paying bills and shopping online.
 Unfortunately, this also comes with an increased risk of fraud.
-Cyber criminals are bombarding consumers with fraudulent emails and fake web sites, planting harmful software on computers and doing everything they can to collect personal information and passwords from unsuspecting people.
+Cyber criminals are bombarding consumers with fraudulent messages and fake websites, planting harmful software on computers and doing everything they can to collect personal information and passwords from unsuspecting people.
 This information can then be used to perform an “account takeover” or otherwise give criminals access to your financial accounts and information.

 Please take a moment to read this important information on how to keep yourself safe when conducting business online, both on Cloverbelt Credit Union’s home banking and bill payment sites and on the Internet in general.
 You can lessen your fraud risk by doing the following:

-- Select an adequate password, which is a combination of upper and lower case letters, numbers and characters that is not easily guessed.
+- Select an adequate password, which is a phrase, or a combination of upper and lower case letters, numbers and characters that is not easily guessed.
 Change your password frequently and don’t write it down or share it with others.

 - Keep virus protection software current on your computer or phone so the latest threats will be quickly identified and removed.